payplug/payplug-woocommerce/readme.txt

 2. Display on a WordPress website

 == Changelog ==
+= 2.14.0 =
+* New feature: OAuth2 login feature added
+* Tested up to WordPress 6.8.1
+* Tested up to WooCommerce 9.9.5

 = 2.13.0 =
 * New feature: Apple Pay Desktop
 * Tested up to WooCommerce 9.9.3